Originally released as NaNoWriMo Day 7: Free write about your first protagonist (from Day 1) meeting a new character.

 James Rochester has a chance encounter with an alien shapeshifter from Egyptian mythology.

-Chronologically, this story takes place after the first three books of Otherworld, and between the first two books of Chloe Walz's Age of the Immortals, but it can be read anytime after Beneath Which Sky.
+Chronologically, this story takes place after the first three books of Otherworld, and sometime after book four of Chloe Walz's Age of the Immortals, but it can be read anytime after Beneath Which Sky and Age of the Immortals book 2.
 No knowledge of When Comes the Stroke of Midnight, Chosen, or Age of the Immortals is needed.

 James Rochester huddled deeper into his coat, staring at the ground as he trudged along the path.
 No wonder Forsyth Park is empty.
 It’s freezing.
 Why did Professor Bronscher have to assign a paper over break?